cabforum/servercert/docs/BR.md

 **Terms of Use**: Provisions regarding the safekeeping and acceptable uses of a Certificate issued in accordance with these Requirements when the Applicant/Subscriber is an Affiliate of the CA or is the CA.

 **Test Certificate**: This term is no longer used in these Baseline Requirements.

+**Top-Level Domain**: From RFC 8499 (https://tools.ietf.org/html/rfc8499): "A Top-Level Domain is a zone that is one layer below the root, such as "com" or "jp"."

 **Trustworthy System**: Computer hardware, software, and procedures that are: reasonably secure from intrusion and misuse; provide a reasonable level of availability, reliability, and correct operation; are reasonably suited to performing their intended functions; and enforce the applicable security policy.